 Make things familiar for the new puppy

 All the sounds, sights, and smells that were once familiar are gone.
-This is why it’s so important to try and make things feel familiar right from your puppy’s first day home.
+This is why trying and making things feel familiar right from your puppy’s first day home is so important.
 Bringing a piece of veterinary bedding or a blanket back from the breeder that smells of the puppy’s mum and littermates can be comforting and provide them with a touch of home.

 Allow the puppy to dictate the pace of your interactions